 Contact a Texas Immigration Criminal Defense Lawyer Serving Dallas County, Tarrant County, Denton County and Collin County, and the Dallas Fort Worth Metroplex

 At Goldstein & Scopellite, PC, our qualified lawyers will tailor your criminal defense to meet your needs, whether you are a U.S. citizen, a non-U.S. citizen; if you have prior convictions or if this is your first offense.
-To speak to one of our narcotics defense attorneys, immigration attorneys and criminal lawyers contact our Dallas-Fort Worth office at 214-351-9100 or our Tucson, Arizona office at 520-226-4302, or please contact us online.
+To speak to one of our narcotics defense attorneys, immigration attorneys and criminal lawyers contact our Dallas-Fort Worth office at 214-351-9100 or please contact us online.

 NOTE: Although we do file documents in all Texas State and Federal related Courts, currently this firm does not file cases with USCIS, DHS or the BIA, However, we can work to research and prepare your case and your packages or briefs, so that they can be presented to another immigration attorney for submission of your case or package to USCIS, DHS or the BIA.